 reads Caroline Bird's To be explicit, reproduced by kind permission of the poet

-Jill reads Grandpa's fancy watch by Peter Kahn reproduced by kind permission of the poet
+reads Grandpa's fancy watch by Peter Kahn reproduced by kind permission of the poet

-Extract is from Anne Carson's The Glass Essay
+reads extract from Anne Carson's The Glass Essay

 reads From a Window, by Christian Wiman, from his book Every Riven Thing (Farrar, Straus and Giroux, 2010).
 Her latest collection of poems is Prodigal: New and Selected Poems (Houghton Mifflin Harcourt, 2015).
 Her new collection, Canopy, will be published in April 2022.